Interior Design Bachelor of Science

 Cooperative Work Experience

 The undergraduate Interior Design program has a substantial and well-established cooperative education component embedded in the curriculum.
 BS in Interior Design students spend two semesters working in a professional setting.
-The program collaborates with the Institute’s Center for Cooperative Education and Career Development to reinforce the learning content of these placements.
+The program collaborates with the Institute’s Center for Cooperative Education and Career Development to reinforce the learning content of these experiences.
+Prior to their first cooperative education semester, students take COOP2500 INTRODUCTION TO COOPERATIVE EDUCATION, which prepares students for their co-op search and for on-the-job success.

 Total credits for degree: 131